 Many Champagne houses produce ”luxury cuvées,” their best and most expensive wines.
 Dom Pérignon is the luxury cuvée of Möet & Chandon; Cristal is the pride of Roederer.
 Bollinger produces R.D. or “recently disgorged” wines.
 For example, you can purchase a 1982 Bollinger R.D. that was disgorged in April 1991, nine years after being placed in the bottle.

-New to the list this year, I am starting off with a lovely recommendation from good friend Eric Goujou of La Tuile à Loup – the Arlaux Brut Grand Bourgeois.
+My suggestions for more readily available classic non vintage champagnes start with the delicious Arlaux Brut Grand Bourgeois, introduced to me by good friend Eric Goujou of La Tuile à Loup .
 Only recently available in the US, Arlaux is a family run estate in Epernay that has been making champagne using the less common pinot meunier grape since 1826.
-Interestingly, Wall Street Journal wine columnist Lettie Teague just published yesterday an interesting piece about pinot meunier focused champagne.

-Winston Churchill’s fave, Pol Roger.
+Not only was Pol Roger Winston Churchill’s fave but was served this year at Prince Harry and Meghan Markle’s wedding, as well as William and Kate’s.
 One of the few luxury Champagne houses still family owned, their non vintage réserve brut, made from pinot noir, pinot meunier and chardonnay from 30 different crus, receives consistently high rankings.

 Louis Roederer, Brut Premier NV

-Billecart-Salmon, Brut Reserve NV – this is a very well priced elegant nv brut that I frequently serve.
+Billecart-Salmon, Brut Reserve NV – this is a very well priced elegant nv brut that I frequently serve, including this year at Christmas.

 Bollinger Brut Special Cuvée